Mostafa-Sayed29/requirement-analysis/README.md

 - **Requirement Validation**
   This final activity ensures that the documented requirements are accurate, complete, and aligned with stakeholder needs.
 It typically involves reviews, walkthroughs, and approval sessions with stakeholders.
+## Types of Requirements

+Requirement Analysis categorizes system needs into **Functional Requirements** and **Non-functional Requirements**.
+Both are essential for ensuring the system delivers value and performs as expected.

+### Functional Requirements

+Functional requirements define *what* the system should do — the features, functions, and business logic that support the user’s and organization’s goals.

+**Examples for the Booking Management System:**
+- The system must allow users to search for available properties based on location, date, and price.
+- The system must enable registered users to book a property and receive a booking confirmation.
+- The system must provide an admin interface to manage property listings.
+- The system must allow users to cancel bookings within a specified time frame.
+- The system must send email notifications upon successful booking or cancellation.

+---

+### Non-functional Requirements

+Non-functional requirements specify *how* the system should perform, focusing on quality attributes rather than specific behaviors.

+**Examples for the Booking Management System:**
+- The system should load property search results in under 2 seconds.
+- The system should support up to 10,000 concurrent users without performance degradation.
+- The system must comply with data privacy regulations such as GDPR.
+- The system should provide 99.9% uptime availability.
+- All data transmission must be encrypted using HTTPS.